Ryukijano/Aguwai-jauk/DEPLOYMENT.md

 # Deployment Configuration for Teacher Job Portal

+## ✅ DEPLOYMENT READY STATUS

+The deployment configuration has been successfully fixed!
+All production-ready components are in place.

-## Issue
+## Issue Fixed
-The original deployment configuration in `.replit` uses `npm run dev` which is blocked in production environments with the error:
+The original deployment configuration in `.replit` used `npm run dev` which was blocked in production environments with the error:
 ```
 The run command 'npm run dev' contains 'dev' which is blocked for security reasons
 Development server commands are not allowed in production deployments
 ```

-## Production Scripts Available
+## ✅ Production Scripts Available
-The application already has proper production scripts configured in `package.json`:
+The application has proper production scripts configured in `package.json`:

-- `npm run build` - Builds both frontend (Vite) and backend (esbuild) for production
+- `npm run build` - Builds both frontend (Vite) and backend (esbuild) for production ✅ TESTED
-- `npm run start` - Starts the production server from the built files
+- `npm run start` - Starts the production server with NODE_ENV=production ✅ READY

 ## Deployment Solutions Created